The Essential Steps to Follow When Buying Property in Phuket, Thailand

 However, it is imperative that the company must be established legitimately from a legal and compliance perspective.
 This means the Thai shareholders must be legitimate, and the company is required to adhere to the correct procedures, such as filing of balance sheets, etc.

-Other Means of Buying Freehold Land
+Other Means of Buying Freehold Land in Phuket

-The Board of Investment
+Prescribed Investment and Board of Investment

 Although it is widely known that it is illegal for foreigners to own land in Thailand, for wealthy individuals, some legal exceptions do apply.